outfrost/trimmeroni/README.md

 repurposed, and reused without limitation, under the terms of the MIT License (included in [LICENSE](LICENSE)), regardless of whether or not the pull request is ever merged, and whether or not the issue is ever resolved.

+If you would like your name to be included in the list of contributors in the copyright message, please edit the LICENSE file as part of your pull request.